computefoundation/gnu-linux-shell-scripting.packaged-solutions/url_management/url_parsing_and_opening/openurl/README.md

 ## Features

-* Use up to 9 GUI and 7 terminal browser commands.
+* Use up to 9 GUI and 7 terminal browsers.
-* Specify a configuration option (e.g. open in GUI browser 3) per alias or aliased URL (see [aliases](aliases) for more information).
+* Specify a browser for each alias or URL.
-* Dump the output of each URL to a terminal window.
+* Dump output to terminal window.
-* Output the URLs to the clipboard.
+* Output URLs to the clipboard.

 *To get all configuration options, run `openurl --help`.*